-In 2006 a complete outdoor renovation included a reorganization of the playgrounds for our youngest students and has provided areas for additional games and activities for students through eighth grade.
+In 2006 a complete outdoor renovation included a reorganization of the playgrounds for our youngest students and has provided areas for additional games and activities for students through fifth grade.
 Just south of the Schoolhouse, a pervious surface was installed with foursquare and other sidewalk games that make this a favorite destination.
 It is also a welcoming gathering place for students and parents and for School social functions.

 Heritage House Green

 The Heritage House Playground Green includes a large tricycle/jogging track and new and refurbished playground equipment sized for our younger students.
 The center of the track is planted with grass for running and ball games.
 At the perimeter of the Playground Green there are swings, climbing structures, and a sand pit.

 An important component of the 2006 renovation was the inclusion of a “Nancy’s House.”
 The original Nancy’s House, a memorial to a beloved FSH student, played an important role in the lives of FSH children.
 The play structure has been redesigned and rebuilt, supporting the same kind of magical, imaginative play that the original structure engendered.